-- Spending Plan Worksheet
+- √ Spending Plan Worksheet

-- Goal-Setting

-- Understanding Credit
+- ✓ Understanding Credit

-- Military Consumer Protection
+- ✓ Military Consumer Protection

-- Servicemembers Civil Relief Act

-- Sources of Help for Military Consumers
+- √ Sources of Help for Military Consumers

-- Major Purchases
+- √ Major Purchases

-- 5 Rules of Buying a House
+- √ 5 Rules of Buying a House

-- Education Benefits and Savings
+- ✓ Education Benefits and Savings

-- Paying off Student Loans
+- ✓ Paying off Student Loans

-- Military Retirement
+- √ Military Retirement

-- Thrift Savings Plan
+- √ Thrift Savings Plan

-- Estate Planning
+- ✓ Estate Planning

-- TRICARE Overview
+- √ TRICARE Overview

-- Survivor Benefits Overview
+- ✓ Survivor Benefits Overview

-Counselor: Ask members where they are in this difficult process.
+Counselor: Ask counselees where they are in this difficult process.
 Sacrifices are often made financially, professionally, and personally to support those they love.
 It's important you help them to understand the resources available to assist them and their family.
 Inquire about changes to military status, spousal employment, and additional expenses for things like caregiving, travel, medical equipment and therapies.
-If additional legal counsel is needed and/or cost prohibitive, the local legal assistance office may be able to help find pro bono or reduced-fee assistance.
+If additional legal counsel is needed and/or cost prohibitive, the base legal office may be able to help find probono or reduced-fee assistance.